stefanpems/cfs/ciso-reporting/promptbook-incident-analysis.md

-# Prompts in the promptbook
+# Prompts in the Incident Analysis promptbook

 This is the sample series of prompts for creating the promptbook dedicated to automating the Security Incident Management status analysis: